intel-iot-devkit/computer-vision-inference-tutorials/1-object-detection-ssd/README.md

   * Compare the performance of CPU vs GPU

 ## Gather your materials
 * Intel® Computer Vision SDK Beta r3 installed.
-See [Setup insructions for how to install](../0-setup/)
+See [Setup instructions for how to install](../0-setup/)

 ## Setup
-If you have not already, install the Intel® Computer Vision SDK, see [Setup insructions for how to install](../0-setup/).
+If you have not already, install the Intel® Computer Vision SDK, see [Setup instructions for how to install](../0-setup/).

 ## Get the code
 ### Clone this repository